 Taking on any Home Renovations can be overwhelming and before thinking about furniture and fittings a realistic approach is vital, the initial considerations should be windows, roofing, insulation, electrics, plumbing, heating, energy efficiency, doors and floors, do you need to hire an Architect etc, and are you entitled to a renovation or energy efficiency grant ?

-One of the biggest mistakes I see homeowners making when taking on a renovation is the lack of initial planning, so I advise you start making decisions well in advance of the build and be aware of the timeline during the project.
+One of the biggest mistakes I see homeowners making when taking on a renovations is the lack of initial planning, so I advise you start making decisions well in advance of the build and be aware of the timeline during the project.
 Always be a step ahead of your building contractor.

 Smart home technologies are the future, so consider future proofing your home early, as it is more economical to implement these technologies during a home renovations than to readdress them.